 - Synthetic nutrients will also lead to your cannabis plants depending too much on them.
 Often linked to an addiction, this over-reliance on synthetic nutrients can cause them to behave much more sensitively than usually if not fed.

-- The build-up of too much salt and nutrients can lead to the experiencing of the nutrient lockout.
+- The build-up of too much salt and nutrients can lead to the experiencing of nutrient lockout.
 Overfeeding them is the main reason for this.
 A nutrient lockout hinders the plants from absorbing any kinds of nutrients, which can lead to the wilting and dying of plants.

-Kinds of Organic and Artificial Nutrients:
+Kinds Of Organic And Artificial Nutrients:

 There is nothing wrong with that at all!
 As long as your plants are being properly fed and you are taking proper measures to control the use.
-This is something that we actually recommend you to pursue!
+This is something that we recommend you pursue!

 Now, there are all kinds of organic nutrients and fertilizers out there.
 The most common ones that growers will usually make use of are: